yasserpulido/todo-backend/README.md

-# todo-backend
+# The Backend is in Heroku

-Todo backend with node.js
+The backend was hosted with Heroku (https://todo-app-blast.herokuapp.com).

-To run the backend:
+## Manually run

 enter "npm start" to start.